 “I rely on HubSpot CRM to monitor leads, manage contacts, and streamline follow-ups all in one location.
 Previously, our team faced challenges with disorganized e-mails and over looked reminders, but HubSpot addressed this by providing a comprehensive timeline of each interaction.” — Ram Kishore

-*Note: HubSpot Smart CRM does not yet have reviews on G2, so we used reviews from TrustRadius here instead.
+Note: HubSpot Smart CRM does not yet have reviews on Trustradius or G2.
+This reflects the HubSpot CRM rating from TrustRadius.

 4. Pipedrive